REJUVENATE: 10 Simple Ways to Vibrant Health

 And remember what I said in the first point — the first 40 minutes of the day sets the tone.
 Including a healthy breakfast in those first 40 minutes not only puts your metabolism in a prime state but also establishes a theme of healthy nourishment that can be continued throughout the day.
 Whether you enjoy breakfast while reading the morning news, chatting with your kids or spouse, or alongside your dog or cat, the meal is a chance to connect before heading out into the world.
 If you’re always in a rush in the mornings, prepare your breakfast the night before.
 Even a quick smoothie guzzled in the car is better than no breakfast at all!

-4. VISUALIZE YOUR DAY AHEAD.
+4. USE YOUR MIND AND THOUGHTS WISELY and 5.
+VISUALIZE YOUR DAY AHEAD.
 It was Albert Einstein who once said: “Your imagination is a preview of your life’s coming attractions.”
 I love that!
-Visualizing success and positive outcomes can help prepare us for the real thing, and decades of research back up Einstein's insightful sentiment.
+Visualizing success and using our mind for positive thoughts and positive outcomes can help prepare us for the real thing, and decades of research back up Einstein's insightful sentiment.
 Athletes who visualize shooting baskets or hitting a hole-in-one significantly boost their performance in real-life competition.
 Visualization can actually improve motor skills.
 Tiger Woods has successfully used it to win golf championships!
 If visualization can make that much of an impact on human performance, imagine what it can do for you in your everyday life.

 Research has shown that visualizing outcomes through mental practice can enhance motivation, increase confidence, and prime you for success.
 Worried about that afternoon presentation?
 Visualize yourself successfully completing your talk, and you may be pleasantly surprised by how much easier it is to stand up in front of your audience when the time arrives.
 Visualization can also come in the form of positive affirmations, such as "I am competent" or "I am strong."
 Affirming oneself positively is a way of imagining you as your best self!